NetickNetworking/NetickDocumentation/articles/replay.md

 | Seek / Skip (by frame)       | `Sandbox.Replay.Playback.SeekToFrame(frame);` |
 | Get total duration (seconds) | `Sandbox.Replay.Playback.Duration;`           |
 | Get total frame count        | `Sandbox.Replay.Playback.TotalFrames;`        |

+Slowing down or speeding up the playback is done by simply increasing/decreasing `Time.timeScale`.
+Pausing the playback is accomplished by setting `Time.timeScale` to `0`.

+> [!Note]
+> In the replay system, the term “Frame” refers to snapshots of the game, not rendering frames.
+These replay frames correspond to ticks in the simulation, but are labeled as frames within the context of replays.

 ---